AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Hierachry.md

 #### Inventory:

 A list of all the tools that the trainee can access inside the VR.
-You can also use them for specific behavior(See inspector section)
+You can also use them for specific behavior(See Properties section)

 Some tools have specific actions inside training.